-This long-running cocktail bar is an oasis of fine drink in rather sparsely served Prenzlauer Berg.
-It follows the classic speakeasy model: enter via an unmarked door and find yourself in rooms draped in red velvet.
-Settle back on the chesterfield sofas and enjoy the fresh air of the no-smoking room – a relative rarity in Berlin’s bar scene.
+This long-running cocktail bar is an oasis of fine drink in the sparsely served Prenzlauer Berg.
+It follows the classic speakeasy model; enter via an unmarked door and find yourself in rooms draped in red velvet.
+Settle back on the chesterfield sofas and enjoy the fresh air of the no-smoking room – a relative rarity on Berlin’s bar scene.
 Try the Aviation, a paean to the classier days of air travel: a florid mix of gin, violet, maraschino and lemon.
-A grizzled portrait of playwright Samuel Beckett (not averse to a drink himself) keeps watch over proceedings.
+A grizzled portrait of playwright Samuel Beckett – not averse to a drink himself – keeps watch over proceedings.

 If you’re in Berlin, it’s likely you’re here for at least a bit of a good time.
 After all, you’re literally in the party capital of Europe, so even if you’re not cut out for the clubs, a bit of partying is mandatory.
 Luckily, there’s a middle ground before you have to queue eight hours for Berghain (and likely not get in anyway).
 And that’s one of Berlin’s many, many bars.